MIRONW64/ROCKBUSTER-SQL/README.md

 # Data Set
 In this Achievement, you’ll be using a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
-The first thing you’ll need to do is load the data set into the **PostgreSQL** database
+For this Achievement you will load the data set into the **PostgreSQL** database.